By Madeline Klein on August 18, 2021 in Life Hacks

 10. Clean your windshield

-Using the finest steel wool available, rub your window in circles to polish the glass and remove hard water stains, bugs and other spots.
-Then put a small of amount of RainX on a cloth and apply thoroughly to glass (do not get paint).
+Using the finest steel wool available, rub your window in circles to polish the glass and remove hard water stains, bugs, and other spots.
+Then put a small amount of RainX on a cloth and apply thoroughly to glass (avoid the paint).
 Let that sit for 10 minutes until dry and apply another coat.
 Let that coat dry then wet a towel and wipe off the windshield.
 Finish by drying the glass.
 Note: This only needs to be done 2-3 times a year.

 11. Wipe your windshield wipers

 To prevent a smeared windshield, wipe down your wipers with rubbing alcohol or your favorite window cleaner.